Questions Frequently Asked About Bankruptcy

-questions and general answers.
-Each individual is unique, which makes each bankruptcy unique.
+Our team at DelCotto Law Group PLLC is here to answer your questions.
+Below are some of the most frequently asked questions we encounter.
+While we have provided general answers, each individual is unique, which makes each bankruptcy unique.
 You should consult with an experienced bankruptcy attorney to evaluate your individual needs.

-Our court system provides detailed information about filing bankruptcy, including write-ups and videos.
-Just search for “Bankruptcy Basics” or click here to view Bankruptcy Basics on USCourts.gov.
+In Kentucky, our court system provides detailed information about filing bankruptcy, including write-ups and videos.
+You may type in “Bankruptcy Basics” or click here to view Bankruptcy Basics on USCourts.gov.
 In order to keep legal fees reasonable, we ask that you review these resources before your first attorney meeting, so that you are informed and ask the questions most pertinent to your situation.

 - Too much income to qualify for a Chapter 7

 - Would lose assets in a Chapter 7 case

 - Having fallen behind on mortgage payments, wanting to keep your home, and needing time to catch up your payments

 - Previous Chapter 7 filing in the last eight years

 - Need to pay off tax debt over five years

 A discharge is a permanent release from personal liability on a debt.
 A debtor is no longer required by law to pay a debt that has been discharged.
 If a debt is secured by a creditor with a lien on your home, car or boat, for example, bankruptcy can end the obligation to pay the creditor, but the lien survives and the lender may take the property back.
 In a Chapter 7 bankruptcy, if the lender agrees, you can choose to keep property that is secured by a lien, such as your home or car.
 The method for keeping this property is known as a “reaffirmation agreement.”
 In a Chapter 13 bankruptcy, you may be able to keep property by continuing to pay a secured creditor directly, or by paying them the value of the property during the five years of your plan.